JC1DA/Neutral_Summarizer/user_descs/glm_4.5_v1.md

 ### 9. YouTube Video Summarization Feature
 When visiting YouTube video pages, the extension provides special functionality:
-- **Automatic Detection**: Automatically detects YouTube video pages
+- **Automatic Detection**: Automatically detects YouTube video pages when clicking "Summarize Page".
+You don't need another button for Youtube.
-- **Transcription Button**: Adds a "Transcribe Video" button below the video title
 - **Transcript Retrieval**: Retrieves video transcripts using the DumplingAI API
 - **Video Summarization**: Summarizes video content using the configured AI model
 - **Continued Chat**: Allows continued chat with the AI about the video content
 - **API Key Requirement**: Requires DumplingAI API key configuration in Settings

+### 10. Visual Appearance
+- **Consistency** all components should have a consistent look and feel

 ## Non-Requirements
-- Icons are not needed for the extension
 - No separate popup window should be used
 - No browser action popup should appear before opening the sidebar
 - No additional browser permissions beyond what's necessary for core functionality

+## Notes
+- A sample to use DumplingAI API is provided in `extras/test_dumpling_api.js`
+- Some icons are provided in the `extras/icons` directory